Skip to main content

 Is mod_pagespeed still maintained?

-mod_pagespeed 1.1 is a drop-in continuation of the open-source project — same config, same filters, same in-process architecture.
-ModPageSpeed 2.0 is a ground-up rewrite in C++23 with a new external worker architecture.
+mod_pagespeed 1.15 is a drop-in continuation of the open-source project — same config, same filters, same in-process architecture, runs on nginx, Apache, IIS, and Envoy.
+ModPageSpeed 2.0 is a ground-up rewrite in C++23 with an external worker architecture, deployed as a Docker reverse proxy in front of any HTTP origin or as ASP.NET Core middleware.
 Both are actively maintained.
-1.1 is best for existing deployments; 2.0 is best for new installations.
+Pick the one that fits your stack: 1.15 to keep an existing in-process Apache/nginx/IIS/Envoy deployment, 2.0 for a new reverse-proxy or ASP.NET Core setup.

 Do I need to change my config when upgrading from open-source?